Honestly, I’m Not The Martian

 “You’re damn right.”
 The tree started throwing more apples my way until one steroid-infused apple hit me in the head and it actually hurt.
 I started running away.

-A couple weeks later, I wrote a song about the experience.
+A couple of weeks later, I wrote a song about the experience.
 I didn’t write any musical notes, but I wrote lyrics minced with mad feelings sounding crazy heavy.